-- On the X-axis the hardening temperature is shown - On the left Y-axis the ultimate bend strength and bend yield strength can be read from the blue and red curves in kN/mm2 - On the right Y-axis the total work can be read from the grey curve in Nm. condition will be reached where no more carbides are being dissolved into the matrix.
+- On the X-axis the hardening temperature is shown. - On the left Y-axis the ultimate bend strength and bend yield strength can be read from the blue and red curves in kN/mm2. - On the right Y-axis the total work can be read from the grey curve in Nm.